bluetronics-India/ros-tictactoe/README.md

     ```
 How to run a game simulation:

-1. Run a simulation by executing a launch file in cvg_sim_gazebo package:
+1. Run a simulation by executing a launch file:

     ```
     roslaunch complex_communication start_game.launch